- Home

 If you’re experiencing more severe symptoms, it’s important to speak to your GP.
 With the correct treatment and approach, it’s entirely possible to overcome phobias.
 Treatment for specific phobias can include medication, relaxation strategies, and therapy, such as cognitive behavioural therapy (CBT).

-The NHS has more information on treatment for phobias on their website.
+The NHS website has more information on treatment for phobias.
 You might also be interested in our article: Understanding fears and phobias and how to overcome them.

 6 ways to help manage fear of change